 Explore a growing repository of U.S. case studies.
 Learn about the crimes, the sentences, the impact, and the potential risk indicators that, if identified, could have mitigated harm.

 You may search these case studies by various criteria including gender, type of crime, and military affiliation.
 Individual case studies contain information such as plea, court (Court Martial, US District Court, and Federal), year convicted, age at time of conviction, job, employer, country of concern, method of operation, method of contact, technology, indicators, and sentencing.

-Crime: Economic Espionage
+Crime: Foreign Espionage